SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Failover/Preferred_configuration_using_virtual_IP_addresses__best_practice.md

 | 4         | Inverted heartbeat | DMA 2 | e.g. a Domain Controller or a local switch |

 > [!NOTE]
-> For more information about Normal and Inverted heartbeats, refer to Heartbeats in [Advanced Failover options](xref:Advanced_Failover_options).
+> For more information about normal and inverted heartbeats, see [Advanced Failover options](xref:Advanced_Failover_options#heartbeats).